Ṣifāt Lāzimah (Permanent Characteristics) in Tajweed: Complete Guide

 Key Concept

-For example: The letter س will always be soft, breathy, and light, while the letter ق will always be strong, elevated, and heavy.
+Think of it like this: The letter س will always be soft, breathy, and light — that's its permanent personality.
+The letter ق will always be strong, elevated, and heavy — that's its permanent personality.
+These traits never change.

 We will: